bharath12345/bharath12345.github.io/_posts/2014-02-27-my-scala-application---twitter-volume-grapher-for-indian-election-personalities.md

 ### WebSocket Addendum
-The graph may not appear if you are a behind a proxy which does not tunnel WebSockets (if you are working within in office network).
+The graph may not appear if you are a behind a proxy which does not tunnel WebSockets (like behind some of the office networks).
 Also if a firewall blocks WebSockets.
-But in case you run into any of the above issues, then you could use your **mobile device** to see the dashboard.
+But in case you run into any of these issues, then you could use your **mobile device** to see the dashboard.
 Here is the screenshot from my Android Samsung S2 on my home Wifi.
-However I have checked to see that it works on my Airtel 2G network fairly well too.
-The dots in the image are some mess-up by the mobile screenshot tool...
+I also checked that the graphing works on my Airtel 2G network fairly well too (the dots in the image below are some mess-up by the mobile screenshot tool)

    <a href="http://bharathwrites.in/images/twitterdashboard/2014_02_27_19.51.35.png">![image](http://bharathwrites.in/images/twitterdashboard/2014_02_27_19.51.35.png =220x200)</a>